RaisanenMarkus/csharp/docs/part5/part5-3.md

 10 5 10
 ```

 The name of the variable tells the memory location where its value is stored.
 When you assign a value to a value variable with an equality sign, the value on the right side is copied to the memory location indicated by the name of the variable.
-For example, the statement **int first = 10** reserves a location called first for the variable, and then copies to value 10 into it.
+For example the statement **int first = 10** reserves a location called first for the variable and then copies the value 10 into it.

-Similarly, the statement **int second = first;** reserves a location called second for the created variable, and then copies the value stored in the location of first into it.
+Similarly the statement **int second = first;** reserves a location called second for the created variable and then copies the value stored in the location of first into it.

 The values of variables are also copied when they are used in method calls.
-In practice this means that the value of a variable that is passed as a method parameter is not changed in the method that did the passing / called the other method.
+In practice this means that the value of a variable that is passed as a method parameter is not changed in the method that did the passing or called the other method.

 ## Reference Types